KiaraMartin/Final_Project_for_Peckham_DAZ_Introduction_to_Data_Science/README.md

 This dataset measures monthly, seasonal and annual total precipitation amount for England since 1836.

  - Chlamydia diagnoses dataset (GOV.UK, 2025)
-Select "Table 2: new STI diagnosis numbers and rates in England and regions by gender identity, sexual orientation and age group, 2015 to 2024", select the sheet "2a_Chlaymdia".
-This dataset measures new STI diagnosis numbers and rates in England and regions by gender identity, sexual orientation and age group, 2015 to 2024.
-Please note that the
+Select "NCSP: chlamydia testing data in people aged 15 to 24 years in England, 2015 to 2024", and sheet "Table_2_Genderidentity_age".
+This dataset measures Chlamydia tests and diagnoses by gender identity and age group in people aged 15 to 24 years, England, 2015 to 2024.
+(As acquired data is not always squeaky clean, please note the data in the row with the age group 15 - 24 was created by myself using the in the file using the sum of the 15 to 19 and 20 to 24 age groups, then saving this in the Chlamydia.csv file.)

 ## Acknowledgements